shivanand217/Pokedex_/README.md

 # pokedex
 Awesome POKEDEX :heart_eyes:

-## NOTE: UI's are not so good but functionalities are, Please bare with me :pensive:
+## NOTE: UI's are not so good but functionalities are, Please bear with me :pensive:

 ## Screen